-Sander Hölsgens (PhD, UCL) is an anthropologist who mobilises experimental media, installation, and performance to scrutinise socio-cultural practises of resistance.
-As a lecturer at the Leiden Institute of Cultural Anthropology and Development Sociology, he teaches practice-led courses in visual ethnography, audiovisual culture, and storytelling.
+Sander Hölsgens (PhD, UCL) is an anthropologist and educator.
+As a lecturer at the Leiden Institute of Cultural Anthropology and Development Sociology, he teaches practice-led courses in visual ethnography and audiovisual culture.

 Sander Hölsgens’ current research continues to explore: